Jackson Heights (Queens) tour

 The neighborhood was memorialized in Frederick Wiseman's fascinating 2017 documentary, Jackson Heights, which highlighted "one of the world's most diverse communities."
 It was the site for the affecting film Maria Full of Grace, about a young Colombian woman who becomes a drug mule and is helped by the local "mayor."

 It's also the home of the annual Queens "Momo Crawl," in which attendees can taste--and rate--momos (dumplings) from a variety of Tibetan, Nepalese, and Indian restaurants, food stalls, and food trucks.

-While others' tours focus on food in Jackson Heights, or the neighborhood's history, architecture, and gardens, I am to bridge the two, with optional food and shopping stops, aiming to give visitors a broader understanding of a large and complex neighborhood.
+While others' tours focus on food in Jackson Heights, or the neighborhood's history, architecture, and (mostly private) gardens, I am to bridge the two, with optional food and shopping stops, aiming to give visitors a broader understanding of a large and complex neighborhood.
 (I don't call myself a Queens food expert, but you can't ignore food--or snacks/baked goods--in Jackson Heights.)

 Depending on our pace, we may extend slightly beyond the borders of Jackson Heights to see a bit of Woodside to the west, Corona to the east, and Elmhurst to the south--all contributing to the area's ethnic mosaic and offering lower-cost housing.